LimpidTech/django-navigen/README.md

 ## How does this work?

-You should now have all that you need to use django-navigation within your application.
+You should now have all that you need to use django-navigen within your application.
 In order to test this it is good to know the terminology used by the navigation system or you might be confused or think that the application is overly complicated.
-However, remember that django-navigation was made with the following goals in mind:
+However, remember that django-navigen was made with the following goals in mind:

 * All menus are generated dynamically
 * Menu items reflect the context of the user, and their related permissions.
 Users shouldn't see what they can't access.